falkr/ttm4115/pages/prep-statemachines.md

 - You have detailed control over concurrency.

+## Understanding State Machines

-Given the complexity they handle, state machines are relatively easy to understand.
+Given the complexity they handle, state machines are relatively easy to understand as they only contain a handlful of concepts to model behavior.
-There is also more than one way to approach an understanding of state machines:
+There is also more than one way to approach an understanding of state machines, and in this course you will get the chance to approach state machines from three angles:

-- State machines as a mathematical concept
+- State machines as a diagram (following below)
-- State machines as a diagram
+- State machines as abstract machines that execute some behavior (later below)
-- State machines as implementation pattern in code
+- State machines as implementation pattern in code (in another unit)
-- State machines as abstract machines that execute some behavior

 This week, we will introduce state machines by their diagrams and explain their meaning by describing an abstract machine.
-Next week, we will introduce how you can implement state machines in Python.
-So this gives you three different entry points into the concept of state machines.
+Later, we will introduce how you can implement state machines in Python.
+This gives you three different entry points into the concept of state machines.

 # Example: Traffic Light

 Let's assume we need to describe how a traffic light works.
 One idea is to just take pictures of a traffic light, like this:

 ---
 type: figure
 source: figures/statemachines/traffic-light-1.jpg
+caption: "A set of pictures of a traffic light that represent the different states it can be in."
 ---

-That already helps --- the photos describe the phases in which we can observe the traffic light.
+That already helps; the photos describe the phases in which we can observe the traffic light.
 Whenever we look at the traffic light, it is in one of the phases described by the photos.
 For easier reference we have even given these photos some labels, intuitively _red_, _red-yellow_, _green_ and _yellow_.
 (The _red-yellow_ is common in many, but not all countries.)

 The photos already help explaining the traffic light.
 But imagine you want to explain on paper in which sequence a traffic light switches its lights.
 One way is text, but a simpler way is to add arrows between the photos, like this: